vic0627/karman/assets/doc/en/final-api.md

 ## Syntax

-When calling a final API, unlike a typical HTTP client, the final API itself is a synchronous task.
+When calling a FinalAPI, unlike a typical HTTP client, the FinalAPI itself is a synchronous task.
 It first performs tasks such as parameter validation, parameter construction, initialization of request data and configuration, and then returns a Promise for the client to wait for the response result along with a method to cancel the request.
 The client needs to wait for the Promise to be fulfilled before getting the response result.

 ```js
 const [resPromise, abort] = finalAPI(payload[, config])